Voted #1 in Northwest Arkansas for Cosmetic Dentistry including dental implants!

 the portion that is placed in the jaw and anchors the restoration that’s attached.

-the metal or ceramic “connector” that the restoration will bond to.
+the metal “connector” that the restoration will bond to.

 The term for the restoration or tooth that’s attached to the abutment.